membraneframework/membrane_demo/rtp_to_hls/README.md

 ### Prerequisites

-You must have following packages installed on your system:
+You must have the following packages installed on your system:

 - FFmpeg 4.\*
 - GStreamer > 1.0 to provide RTP streams